weixu365/serverless-scriptable-plugin/README.md

     custom:
       scriptable:
+        # add custom hooks
         hooks:
           before:package:createDeploymentArtifacts: npm run build

+        # or custom commands
+        commands:
+          migrate: echo Running migration
     ```

 ## Upgrade from <=1.1.0
 This `serverless-scriptable-plugin` now supports event hooks and custom commands.
 Here's an example of upgrade to the latest schema.
 The previous config schema still works for backward compatibility.

-Example using the previous schema:
+Example that using the previous schema:

 ```yaml
 plugins: